mollyim/mollyim-android/README.md

 - [Submit bugs and feature requests](https://github.com/mollyim/mollyim-android/issues)
 - Join us at [#mollyim:matrix.org](https://matrix.to/#/#mollyim:matrix.org) on Matrix
 - For news, tips and tricks follow [@mollyimapp](https://twitter.com/mollyimapp) on Twitter

-## Reproducible Builds

-Molly supports reproducible builds, so that anyone can run the build process to reproduce the same APK as the original release.

-Please check the guide in the [reproducible-builds](https://github.com/mollyim/mollyim-android/blob/master/reproducible-builds) directory.

 ## Changelog